What Is the 4% Surtax?

 How does the 4% surtax impact estimated payments?

 A taxpayer who reasonably expects to receive taxable income other than wages that will cause that taxpayer’s taxable income to exceed the surtax threshold must consider the 4% surtax when determining the required estimated tax for the taxable year.
-For example, if the taxpayer expects to have $700,000 in wages and $500,000 in income other than wages, the taxpayer reasonably expects to have $200,000 in taxable income that would exceed the surtax threshold and therefore be subject to the 4% surtax.
+For example, the taxpayer will combine the amount they expect to earn in wages with income other than wages.
+The taxpayer would then determine the amount that exceeds the surtax threshold for the specific tax year to know the amount subject to the 4% surtax.

 Is the 4% surtax taken into account when calculating the estimated tax underpayment penalty on form M-2210?